yuankunzhang/blog/content/posts/running-raw-linux-kernel-in-qemu.md

 title: "Running Raw Linux Kernel in QEMU"
 date: 2020-03-16T22:50:52+08:00
 draft: false
+tags:
+  - linux
+  - qemu
 ---

-In last post we see how to run a packed Linux distribution.
+In last post we see how to run a packed Linux distribution in QEMU.
 This time let's check out how to run a raw Linux kernel in QEMU.

 <!--more-->